-During the quarter the Company submitted an Environmental Impact Assessment (EIA) to the local regional mining authority; once approved, the company plans to begin an extensive exploration programme to test for the occurrence of lithium-rich brine in the Solaroz Concessions.
+The Jujuy Local Mining Authority continues to process the Company's Environmental Impact Assessment (EIA) submissions, which detail Strike's plans to begin an extensive exploration programme to test for the occurrence of lithiumrich brine in the Solaroz Concessions.
+Consultation has continued with local communities and Strike is expecting approvals during the March 2020 Quarter.